Slackadays/Chata/README.md

 # Chata Compared ⚖️

 There's already a similar thing called [SOUL](https://github.com/soul-lang/SOUL), or SOUnd Language.
-SOUL doesn't even come close to Chata:
 - SOUL isn't free and open source.
 The "secret sauce" is still opaque and closed source.
 - SOUL is just for audio.
 Chata, on the other hand, is for all kinds of DSP!
 - SOUL has tons of junk boilerplate.
 I couldn't read the example programs provided there.
 - SOUL is selling the implementation, not the end result.
 This limits SOUL's audience a lot.
 - SOUL is abandoned now, because the company behind it went bankrupt, down the drain, more imploded than the gamepad-controlled Titan submarine.

 And there's now a followup called [Cmajor](https://github.com/SoundStacks/cmajor)!
-Cmajor still doesn't even come close to Chata:
 - Cmajor STILL isn't free and open source.
 The tools provided as binaries are still opaque and closed source.
 - Cmajor still is focused on audio, while Chata is for all DSP.
 - Cmajor looks better regarding boilerplate, but still could do even better.
 - Cmajor's readme leaves a lot to be desired because there's almost no information on it.
 - Cmajor is STILL owned by some company which could go bust like the Challenger space shuttle.

-There's also something else called [Faust](https://github.com/grame-cncm/faust)!
-Faust STILL doesn't even come close to Chata:
+There's also something else called [Faust](https://github.com/grame-cncm/faust).
 - Faust puts all of its eggs into functional programming.
 Chata, on the other hand, is imperative, which is better if that's what you're interested in.
 - Faust is "block-diagram oriented."
 Chata, on the other hand, lacks any concept of block diagrams, which is better if you don't want them.
 - Faust is always "fully compiled" with zero interpretation.
 Chata is more flexible here because it doesn't specify either.